Feeding birds in winter

 Wild birds benefit from being fed year-round but, in the harsher winter months, keeping wild bird food resources topped up can be especially rewarding for both them and us.

 We all know that our small garden birds love us giving them a helping hand.
 But what bird food should we be feeding them?
 And do different breeds of bird have their own special favourites?
-Here’s a handy checklist to help you decide what’s best to feed the wild birds in your garden;
+Here’s a handy checklist to help you decide what’s best to feed the wild birds in your garden and tips for the best bird food for winter.

 • Seeds and grains.
 Niger will attract goldfinches and siskins.
 Sunflower seeds will attract tits and greenfinches.
-Our tasty seed mix is perfect for gaining the attention of a variety of different bird breeds.
-Find our wild bird seed online including branded products and wilko wild bird food.
+One thing’s for sure, wild bird seed is perfect for gaining the attention of a variety of different bird breeds.

 • Peanuts.
 Choose peanuts that are unsalted, fresh and sold for human consumption or by a reputable feed shop.
 Peanuts attract tits, greenfinches, house sparrows, nuthatches, great spotted woodpeckers and siskins.
 Always provide peanuts for your birds in good-quality mesh feeders to protect chicks from being fed whole nuts which could cause choking.